RawanFarakhnah/Personal-Portfolio/README.md

 - Highlighting active page for better user experience

 **Skills Showcase**
-- Display of key skills, including HTML, CSS, JavaScript, ASP.NET, C#, SQL Server, and more
+- Display of key skills, including HTML, CSS, JavaScript and more
 - Interactive cards with logos and descriptions for each technology/tool

 **Project Showcase**